creare-com/OpenWater/README.md

 For instructions on how to assemble the meter, see the [Documentation](https://github.com/creare-com/OpenWater/blob/master/Documentation)

 ## License
-All of these materials are released under the MIT License.
+The Firmware is released under the BSD 3-Clause License.
+The Hardware is released under the CERN Open Hardware License v2 - Permissive.
 Use at your own risk.